XtremeTHN/GtkShell/README.md

 # GtkShell
-A gtk shell for my dots
+A gtk shell for my dots.
+This project is not finished, expect crashes.

 ## Installation
 #### Meson: